Divorce and Bankruptcy

 Also, any financial obligation created in your divorce decree is considered a “Domestic Support Obligation” and is not dischargeable in your subsequent bankruptcy case.
 Therefore, filing the bankruptcy first, getting rid of that debt, and then looking at divorce is usually always the best option.

 These are two tough dilemmas to go through, but coming through the other side means a new start.
 If you’d like to learn more about how bankruptcy laws in Texas can help provide a new start, we’re more than happy to explore your options with you.
 You probably have more avenues than you realize.
 Both of these events mean fresh financial starts and you might be surprised at how much pressure the absence of overwhelming financial debt can lift from a marriage.

-Give us a call today to learn more.
+Call today to learn more.
 With two offices – in Killeen and Waco – my staff and I are happy to accommodate your schedule.
-We offer a free one hour consultation and convenient payment plans.
+I offer a free one-hour consultation and convenient payment plans.
 Call today to start yourself on the road to a fresh financial start!